 The Approving Stockholder owned 41,627,739 shares of Common Stock as of the Record Date.
-On the Record Date, there were 43,795,073 shares of Common Stock issued and outstanding.
-Therefore, the shares owned by the Approving Stockholder represent 95.05% of our total issued and outstanding Common Stock.
+Therefore, the shares owned by the Approving Stockholder represented 95.05% of the 43,795,073 shares of Common Stock that were issued and outstanding as of the Record Date.
 Each share of Common Stock entitles the holder to one vote per share.
 On December 17, 2018, the Approving Stockholder voted all of its shares of Common Stock by written consent in favor of the Asset Sale.